-On Wednesday February 8th, Teen finalists from the Boys & Girls Clubs of Napa Valley came together to speak to an audience of 300 people at the Uptown Theater in downtown Napa.
+On Wednesday February 7th, eight youth finalists from the Boys & Girls Clubs of Napa Valley will share their stories of bravery and hope to a packed audience at the Uptown Theater in downtown Napa.
 Every year, the Boys & Girls Clubs of Napa Valley recognizes outstanding youth at an annual event called Youth of the Year.
-“This is one of the most anticipated night of the year for our organization,” said Jaime Gallegos, Director of Operations for the Club.
-“It’s a unique opportunity for us to celebrate our incredible youth and a chance for people to see firsthand how the Club impacts our local community.
+“This is one of the most anticipated nights of the year for our organization,” says Jaime Gallegos, Director of Operations for the Club.
+“It’s a unique opportunity for us to celebrate our incredible youth and a chance for people to see firsthand how the Club impacts our local community.”

 Each year, thousands of Club teens across the nation participate in local, state, and regional Youth of the Year events.
 In Napa and American Canyon, each nominee spends weeks preparing to tell their story on stage but there’s a whole lot more than storytelling behind the program.
 Finalists draft a series of essays on the topics of their Club experience, what matters to them most, and overcoming obstacles.
 They interview with staff, mentors, and judges.
 They contribute hours of community services and collect letters of recommendation from people they respect.
 At the February 8th event, eight teen finalists had the opportunity to share their Club journey.

-“I look forward to this event every year,” said Greg Bouillerce, Boys & Girls Clubs of Napa Valley Executive Director, “its an incredible opportunity to give these youth agency and the ability to talk about issues and stories that are important to them and to do it at one of the most beautiful theaters in Napa, the uptown, really gives energy to this moment of celebration.”
-This year’s event was sponsored by John and Michele Truchard and JAM Cellars who continue to support the Club creatively.
+“I look forward to this event every year,” says Greg Bouillerce, Boys & Girls Clubs of Napa Valley Executive Director, “its an incredible opportunity to give these youth agency and the ability to talk about issues and stories that are important to them and to do it at one of the most beautiful theaters in Napa, the Uptown, really gives energy to this moment of celebration.”

 “I never saw myself as the kind of person who would be standing on this stage,” said Eduardo Coronado, “but the people at the Club did.”